-During a recent visit to Paper Source in Birmingham, I saw a package of temporary tattoo printer paper for sale in the shop.
+During a visit to Paper Source in Birmingham, I saw a package of temporary tattoo printer paper for sale in the shop.
 It looked like so much fun – but I noticed in the directions that you needed a special paper cutter, a Silhouette machine, to cut out your tattoo designs.

 Curious to see if I REALLY needed that expensive tool to make my own tattoo, I picked up a package and headed home.
 I’m pleased to report you don’t need a Silhouette!
-Here’s how you can make your own printable temporary tattoo, too.
+Here’s how you can make your own printable DIY temporary tattoo, too.

 - 1 package of Silhouette Temporary Tattoo Paper